yuezhezhang/yuezhezhang/README.md

 [![Linkedin](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/yuezhe-frankie-zhang-a36b35197/)
 [![Gmail](https://img.shields.io/badge/-Gmail-c14438?style=flat&logo=Gmail&logoColor=white)](mailto:zyz994141@gmail.com)

-- 🔭 Welcome to my Github page!
+- 🔭 Welcome to my GitHub page!
-- 🌱 I am currently a MSc student in Robotics at [TU Delft](https://www.tudelft.nl/en/).
+- 🌱 I obtained my Master's degree in Robotics with honours at [TU Delft](https://www.tudelft.nl/en/).
 Prior to that, I obtained my Bachelor's degree in Mechatronics Engineering (Xuteli School, with honours) at [Beijing Institute of Technology](https://english.bit.edu.cn/).
 - 😄 I am interested in motion planning for mobile robots and robot arms and human robot interaction.
 Hope one day we can bring more robots to people's daily lives.
 - ⚡  I like playing basketball and football when I am free, and I am a big fan of Leo Messi.
 - 📫 Feel free to contact me if you want to discuss interesting topics about robotics or sports.